Who are Biden’s potential replacements in the 2024 presidential race?

 That gave the party a “trifecta” for the first time since 1984.

 Nationally, Whitmer in recent days has returned to taking on Trump.
-Ahead of the former president’s rally on Saturday in Michigan with his VP pick JD Vance, Whitmer put out a cheeky video reminding Trump that the state had strong abortion rights, and accusing him of reneging on promises made to auto workers in Detroit.
+Ahead of the former president’s rally on Saturday in Michigan with his VP pick JD Vance, Whitmer put out a cheeky video reminding Trump that the state had strong abortion rights and accusing him of reneging on promises made to auto workers in Detroit.

 Pennsylvania Governor Josh Shapiro

 It was a landslide.
-In 2022, when Josh Shapiro first ran for the governor’s mansion in the Rust Belt state of Pennsylvania, he received more than 3 million votes – setting a state record.
+In 2022, when Josh Shapiro first ran for the governor’s mansion in the Rust Belt state of Pennsylvania, he received more than three million votes – setting a state record.

 That dominant tally is set to loom large as possible replacements for Biden are weighed.